ampomah-i/rtamt4ros2/README.md

 - With inclusive bounds, `always[0,k]` spans `k+1` samples; violations are reported with a `k`-tick delay relative to the start of a violating run.

 ## Acknowledgments
-This work was conducted as part of the **Verifiable Robotics Group at Cornell University**, advised by **Prof. <PI Name Here>**.
+This work was conducted as part of the **Verifiable Robotics Group at Cornell University**, advised by **Prof. Hadas Kress-Gazit**.
 We thank the lab for foundational research on formal methods and runtime assurance that inspired this ROS 2 integration.

 ## Maintainer
 **Immanuel Ampomah Mensah** — ia324@cornell.edu